DaveSeverns/PicaPup/README.md

 # Pic-a-Pup

-This is the Android version of the mobile application being created for Temple University Capstone Project.
+This is the Android version of the application being created for Temple University Capstone Project.

-Software Purpose:

 Pic-a-Pup is a dog lovers dream, providing a simple and fun interface to change the way its users search, inform themselves, and begin the process of adopting that perfect forever friend.
 Taking a picture of a dog or uploading an image to the application will return the dog’s breed and general information about the breed.
 In addition, Pic-a-Pup will provide users with dog’s that match the identified breed that are available for adoption their local area.